Main

-Navigation on the Crinan Canal is suspended until 31st March 2026 to allow for our winter maintenance and repair programme
+Navigation on the Crinan Canal is currently suspended until Friday 1st May to allow for our winter maintenance and repair programme.

 Masonry wall repairs near Lock 14